SimonRichardson/defender/README.md

 #### Fortune Teller

-The Fortune Teller job is to decipher what the input field could possibly look like on key down, before the text has been entered.
+The Fortune Tellers job is to decipher what the input field could possibly look like on key down, before the text has been entered.
 From there it should be possible to pipe this into the Defenders to then work out if a input is permitted.